CPAtoCybersecurity/csf_profile/README.md

 - **Subcategories**: View and manage all CSF controls
 - **Dashboard**: Visualize assessment data and progress
 - **Scoring**: Reference the scoring legend and methodology
+- **Artifacts**: Audit artifacts with links, to map to CSF subcategories for "test once - assure many" efficiencies
 - **User Management**: Manage users involved in the assessment

 ## Scoring System